 From protection plans for your parents to endowment plans for your child’s education, insurance is an important aspect of personal finance that you will be spending on – especially as life’s commitments add on.

-We recognise the importance of this and have included insurance as one of the categories for you to earn higher interest rate with - because you should be rewarded for ensuring sufficient coverage for yourself and your loved ones.
+Therefore, insurance is included as one of the categories for you to earn higher interest rate with - because you should be rewarded for ensuring sufficient coverage for yourself and your loved ones.

 Compared to when you were in your 20s, you are now more likely to have a higher earning capacity and feel more ready to invest.

-What’s more: For equity and unit trust investments, you’re rewarded whether the purchases were made with cash, CPF or SRS.
+For equity and unit trust investments, you will be rewarded with purchases made with cash, CPF or SRS.

-We’ve saved the best for the last - the simplest category to fulfil is that of Credit Card Spend.
+We’ve saved the best for the last - the simplest category to fulfil is that of credit card/PayLah! spend.